Finite sample change point inference and identification for high-dimensional mean vectors: Theoretical results

 Consequently, if $\max\{\log^{7}(np), n^{2/q} \log^{3+\varepsilon}(np)\} = o(\us)$ for some $\varepsilon > 0$, then $\Prob_0(T_n \le q_{T_{n}^{*} \mid X_{1}^{n}}(\alpha)) \to \alpha$ uniformly in $\alpha \in (0,1)$ as $n \to \infty$. \end{cor}

+\begin{rmk}[Choice of boundary removal parameter] There is a trade-off for the choice of boundary removal parameter: the larger $\us$, the smaller of the error bounds and the more data points are removed from the change point detection (so that the regime allowed by the bootstrap CUSUM test is smaller).
+In theory, the lower bound of $\us$ is given in Corollary~\ref{cor:validitiy_bootstrap_cusum_test} for size validity of the bootstrap CUSUM test.
+Specifically, if the data distribution has sub-exponential tail (i.e., Condition (C) holds), then we need $\us \gg \log^7 (np)$ for $ \varpi_{1,n} = o(1)$; if the data distribution has polynomial tail (i.e., Condition (D) holds) with $q > 0$, then we need $\us \gg \max\{\log^7 (np), n^{2/q} \log^{3+\varepsilon} (np)\}$ for $ \varpi_{1,n}+\varpi_{2,n} = o(1)$.
+This implies that we can choose $\us = c_1 n^{c_2}$ for some constants $c_1>0, 1 \ge c_2 >0$ in either sub-exponential or polynomial case.

-As a leading example, we consider the change point detection and estimation in Section \ref{subsec:power_bootstrap_cp_test} and \ref{subsec:rate_convergence_cp_location_estimator} when the (normalized) true change point location $t_m = m / n \in (0,1)$ is fixed.
-Then it is sufficient to choose the boundary removal parameter $\us = c_1 n^{c_2}$ for some (small) constants $c_1 > 0$ and $1 \ge c_2 > 0$ in order to include the change point in the interval $[\us, n-\us]$.
-Under this framework, asymptotic size validity of the bootstrap CUSUM test is obtained if $p = O(e^{n^c})$ for some $1/7 > c > 0$ under the sub-exponential moment condition on the observations.
+As a leading example, we consider a {\it fixed} normalized true change point location $t_m = m / n \in (0,1)$.
+Then we may choose $\us = c_{0} n$ for some small constant $c_{0} > 0$ in order to include the true change point in the interval $[\us, n-\us]$.
+For this setup, asymptotic size validity of the bootstrap CUSUM test is obtained if $p = O(e^{n^c})$ for some $1/7 > c > 0$ under the sub-exponential moment condition on the observations.